-Together with our partners from Codeasy, we have built Voice Of Norway.
-Voice Of Norway uses the GPS technology in your phone to give you a seamless travel experience, with location based travel information tied together into interesting routes and round trips.
+Voice Of Norway uses GPS technology to give you a seamless travel experience, with location-based travel information tied together into interesting routes and round trips.
+The project is made in collaboration with our partner Codeasy.

 Auto mode is a feature that allows you to stream location-based content without having to download any routes beforehand.
 When you come to a point of interest, the mobile app automatically starts telling the story of the place.
 The app conveys the content with photos, professional narrator voices, maps, and text, in several languages.